BaiyangZhang/BaiyangZhang.github.io/_posts/2024-4-18-Classical-Lumps-and-Their-Quantum-Descendants.md

 In the example of the phi-fourth theory, the potential takes the form of double-well.
 The minus version of the potential is of the form double hill.
 It would be helpful to draw some picture here but I am too lazy, interested readers should just read Coleman's book.
 The lump solution corresponds to the motion that the particle starts off from one of the hills and rolls over the valley and reaches the other hill and stays there.

-By convention, the solution for which $\phi$ is monotone increasing `lumps` and those for which it is monotone decreasing `antilumps`.
+By convention, we call the solution for which $\phi$ is monotone increasing `lumps` and those for which it is monotone decreasing `antilumps`.

 To find the exact expression of the solution, let's adopt the dynamic picture of a moving particle.
 The potential is now $-U(x)$ where $x$ is identified with $\phi$ in the static problem.
 The total energy is conserved to zero during the whole motion, thus